utkarshpr/SCM/README.md

-# SCM - Student Course Management System
+# SCM - Smart Contact Manager

-SCM (Student Course Management) is a web-based application designed to simplify academic information management in educational institutions.
-This project provides features for managing students, courses, and administrative tasks efficiently.
-Built using **Spring Boot** and **Thymeleaf**, it combines a robust backend with a responsive frontend.
+SCM (Smart Contact Manager) is a web-based application designed to manage personal and professional contacts effectively.
+Built with **Spring Boot** and **Thymeleaf**, it provides users with a secure, role-based platform for storing, organizing, and retrieving contact details.

 ---

 ## ✨ Features

-- **Student Management**:
+- **Contact Management**:
-  Add, update, delete, and view student details.
+  Add, update, delete, and view contact details.
-- **Course Management**:
+- **User Authentication**:
-  Create and manage courses, assign them to students.
+  Secure login and role-based access control for users.
-- **Role-Based Access Control**:
+- **User-Specific Data**:
-  Secure authentication and authorization for administrators and students.
+  Each user can manage their own contact list privately.
 - **Dynamic Frontend**:
   Responsive UI built with Thymeleaf templates and Bootstrap.
 - **RESTful API Support**:
-  APIs for integrating external systems and automating workflows.
+  Easily integrate the contact manager with external systems.

 ---